edgedb/easy-edgedb/chapter18/index.md

 }
 ```

 You'll notice that only `major` properties are `required`, because some currencies don't even have things like cents.
-In modern times that includes Japanese yen, Korean won, etc. that are just a single money unit and a number.
+Two examples from modern times are the Japanese yen and Korean won that are just a single money unit and a number.

 We also gave it a constraint of `min_value(0)` so that characters won't be able to buy with money they don't have.
 And complicated things like credit and negative money we can probably just ignore for now.